herrmannplatz/mapkit-token/README.md

 const token = generate(key, 'B1B1B1B1B1', 'A1A1A1A1A1')
 ```

 This generates an authorization token (valid for 30 minutes) which can be used to authorize against the mapkit JS API.
-See the
+Check the [documentation](https://developer.apple.com/documentation/mapkitjs/setting_up_mapkit_js) on how to generate a key.

 ### `generate(authKey, keyId, teamId[, ttl, origin])`